septimium/OOP-Exercises/README.md

 ## Overview

 Welcome to the Java Object-Oriented Programming (OOP) exercises repository.
-This collection of exercises are actually solved homeworks from my 2nd year OOP Course.
+This collection of exercises are basically solved homeworks from my 2nd year OOP Course.
 Each exercise is accompanied by a comprehensive solution to enhance your coding experience.

 ## Repository Structure